Wanderer2419/CSCE1040---Computer_Science_2/module6/Recursion.md

 	2. Remove the smaller head and put it next in the output
 - Now either y or z is empty.
 Move the non-empty array to the end of output and stop.
 - The output is now fully sorted
-- See mergeSort.cpp for code
+- See mergeSort.cpp for full program